leo0514/vpc-on-classic-network/Strongswan_Conf.md

 ### To create a secure connection with a remote StrongSwan peer
 {: #to-create-a-secure-connection-with-a-remote-strongswan-peer}

-Go to **/etc** and create your new custom tunnel configuration file with a name similar to **ipsec.abc.conf**.
-Edit **/etc/ipsec.conf** to include **ipsec.abc.conf** by adding this line:
+1. Go to **/etc** and create your new custom tunnel configuration file with a name similar to **ipsec.yourName.conf**.

-    include /etc/ipsec.abc.conf
+2. Edit **/etc/ipsec.conf** to include **ipsec.yourName.conf** by adding this line:

+    `include /etc/ipsec.yourName.conf`

-When a VPN peer receives a connection request from a remote VPN peer, it uses IPsec Phase 1 parameters to establish a secure connection and authenticate that VPN peer.
-Then, if the security policy permits the connection, the StrongSwan unit establishes the tunnel using IPsec Phase 2 parameters and applies the IPsec security policy.
+When a VPN peer receives a connection request from a remote VPN peer, it uses IPsec phase 1 parameters to establish a secure connection and authenticate that VPN peer.
+Then, if the security policy permits the connection, the StrongSwan unit establishes the tunnel using IPsec phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 **To support these functions, the following general configuration steps must be performed by the StrongSwan unit:**

-* Define the Phase 1 parameters that the StrongSwan requires to authenticate the remote peer and establish a secure connection.
+* Define the phase 1 parameters that the StrongSwan requires to authenticate the remote peer and establish a secure connection.

-* Define the Phase 2 parameters that the StrongSwan requires to create a VPN tunnel with the remote peer.
+* Define the phase 2 parameters that the StrongSwan requires to create a VPN tunnel with the remote peer.
 To connect to the IBM Cloud VPC's VPN capability, we recommend the following configuration:

 1. Choose `IKEv2` in authentication;